List of Ivy League public policy schools

+History

 The oldest program for the study of public policy and administration began at Princeton University in 1930, founded as the School of Public and International Affairs.
 The school's mission was to prepare students for "leadership in public and international affairs" in accordance with President Woodrow Wilson who desired a school that could train students for public service.
 Harvard University soon followed with their own school, the Graduate School of Public Administration, in 1936.

 The most recently established school of government was at Yale University through the Jackson Institute for Global Affairs in 2010.
 The goal of the Jackson Institute was to enhance the university's current offerings of social science research and courses.
 The Institute currently specializes in international affairs, but is planning to expand to domestic policy in the near future.